Fortune9thx/shadow-otc/README.md

 Shadow OTC eliminates every one of these problems.

----

 ## How Shadow OTC Works

 Shadow OTC replaces the human middleman with three autonomous AI agents and a smart contract.
-The entire deal lifecycle — from creation to verification to payment — runs on Ritual Chain with no human intervention required.
+The entire deal lifecycle, from creation to verification to payment runs on Ritual Chain with no human intervention required.

 ### The Deal Lifecycle

-**Step 1 — Buyer creates a deal.**
+**Step 1 Buyer creates a deal.**
 The buyer describes the task, sets a budget, chooses a deadline, and locks their payment in the smart contract.
 The funds are now in escrow and neither party can touch them until the deal is resolved.

-**Step 2 — Seller accepts.**
+**Step 2  Seller accepts.**
 The seller reads the deal on-chain, evaluates the offer, and accepts by depositing collateral.
 The collateral is their skin in the game.
 If they fail to deliver, they lose it.
 If they succeed, it comes back to them along with the payment.

-**Step 3 — Seller completes the task and submits proof.**
+**Step 3  Seller completes the task and submits proof.**
 Once the work is done, the seller submits a proof URL — a link to the tweet with 50 likes, the allowlist checker showing the buyer's wallet, the GitHub PR, the live website.
 This proof is recorded on-chain.

 **Step 4 — Verifier agent checks the condition.**